How do I print high-resolution images?

 First of all, Reshade is free to use, whereas Photoshop is not.
 Second, even for Photoshop professionals it would take a significant amount of time to improve on the default interpolation.
 With Reshade, it’s easy and fast to achieve great high-definition image resizes.

-I saved my first image, but when I open it why is it not zoomed?
+I saved my first image, but when I open it, it's not zoomed?

 How come Reshade doesn't save the cropped image?

-The rectangle on the right image pane represents the selected preview that will be displayed on the left.
-Reshade crops images only by using the crop feature.
-When saving, the full resized image is stored to disk.
+The small rectable on the right image pane in the Reshade GUI represents the selected preview that will be displayed on the left side pane.
+The entire image area is saved when crop is disabled.
+Reshade crops images only when the crop feature is active – crop check box is enabled.

 Can I make Reshade run faster?

 Some parameters enable advanced features that take a longer time to process e.g. ‘Control’.
 A progress-bar will be displayed at the bottom of the screen when busy processing.
 To speed up the computation you will need a faster multi-core CPU.

 When using the 32bit version of Reshade you will be able to resize images containing up to 300 million pixels (30000×10000 pixels).
 On Reshade 64bit, the image size is not limited.